cwida/ClickBench-SGX/README.md

 ```

 ### ClickHouse
-Firstly, we need to set up the server using encrypted storage.
+Firstly, we need to set up the server using encrypted storage (inspired by [this blog post](https://kb.altinity.com/altinity-kb-setup-and-maintenance/disk_encryption/).
 This is made by overriding the default configuration, allocating a folder for the encrypted files.
 We assume a fresh ClickHouse installation, with default parameters and paths.
 ```shell
 $ mkdir -p /data/clickhouse_encrypted
 $ chown clickhouse.clickhouse /data/clickhouse_encrypted